Wallace Chan began as a gemstone carver in 1973 at the age of 16.

 By the 2010s , he was world-renowned as a jewelry artist and innovator.
 His creativity and curiosity have driven him to develop several innovations: The Wallace Cut, an illusionary three-dimensional carving technique invented in 1987; mastery of titanium in jewelry-making; a patented jadeite luminosity-enhancing technology; the invention of elaborate gemstone settings without metal claws; the mysterious Secret Abyss, in which over a thousand emeralds were set inside a block of rutilated quartz through a 6.5mm opening; and most recently, The Wallace Chan Porcelain, a material five times harder than steel.

 In 2019, his jewelry creation, A New Generation, was added to the permanent collection of the British Museum, and is on exhibit in The Sir Joseph Hotung Gallery of China and South Asia.
+It is the first Chinese contemporary jewelry art piece to be included in the museum’s permanent collection.

 Often compared to alchemists in medieval Europe and philosophers in ancient China, Chan is obsessed with new discoveries, and is constantly looking for ever-bigger canvases and new materials.
 After eight years of research and experimentation, he unleashed the previously undiscovered potential of titanium, in not only jewelry but also large-scale sculptures, allowing for the creation of unprecedented colours and forms.